cyber-shah/graphs-paper/Report.md

 The approach to implementing BFS was to leverage a queue data structure to store the nodes that were visited.
-This function performs BFS on the graph and returns the order of explored nodes and shortest path from source node
+This function performs BFS on the graph and returns the order of explored nodes and shortest path from the source node

     1. Initialize a queue and a visited array
     2. Mark the source node as visited and enqueue it